Central England Co-operative: Florist services

-The Society has been providing general ophthalmic services for over 40 years, through branches in Peterborough, St. Neots and Hunstanton.
-Trading as Westgate Opticians, it carries out more than 200 eye examinations each week.

 Former Businesses

+The Co-operative Motor Group

 The Co-operative Motor Group operated dealerships in Lincoln and Loughborough until the co-op's dealerships in Lincoln were sold and the Loughborough garage was closed during 2015.

+Leicester Carriage Builders

 Leicester Carriage Builders, a specialist vehicle building and conversion business, was formed in 1903 as Leicester Carriage Builders and Wheelwrights and began its association with the Society through the Leicestershire Co-operative in 1971.
 It is a member of the Vehicle Builders and Repairers Association.
 The business has converted vehicles for many purposes including mobile libraries, welfare vehicles and mobile 'walk in' post office vans.
 The business was closed during 2015.